In pictures: Queen Elizabeth II on tour

 India, 1961

-At Ramlila Grounds outside Old Delhi, upwards of 250,000 gather to hear the Queen.
-Although free from crown rule for more than a decade, ties with Britain remain strong and there’s a fervent response to the visit, with vast crowds greeting her throughout the six-week tour (that also takes in Pakistan).
-The warm Indian welcome features lavish banquets, elephant rides, horse racing and spectacular parades.
+At the Ramlila Ground outside Old Delhi, upwards of 250,000 people gathered to hear the Queen speak.
+Although free from crown rule for more than a decade, India’s ties with Britain remained strong and there was a fervent response to the visit, with vast crowds greeting her throughout her six-week tour (which also took in Pakistan).
+The warm Indian welcome featured lavish banquets, elephant rides, horse racing and spectacular parades.

 New Zealand, 1970